Repeat after me:

 In the world of real nutrition, though, there are much better ways to lose weight without counting calories.
 So you can avoid spending your lunch break telling MyFitnessPal what you ate, and instead do more enjoyable things.

-Here are a few weight loss tips that don't include calorie counting:
+Here are the 4 steps to diet-free weight loss without calorie counting:

 1. Use a hand-portion guide.